UNINETTSigma2/documentation/files_storage/nird_migration.md

 User home ($HOME) migration is user's responsibility.

 ```
-Below you will find the guidence to prepare and par down the data before
+Below you will find the guidance to prepare and par down the data before
 the migration.